Cost of quantum secret key

 Analogous results can be obtained for the reduced key of formation, which is defined as

-\begin{remark} We note here that the measure defined in \eqref{eq:kf_dev} need not coincide with the key of formation of a device, which would be an analog of $K_F$ for quantum states.
+Furthermore, definitions analogous to Defs.~\ref{def:di_kc_box} and \ref{def:di_kc_state} lead to the key cost for a given set of parameters tested in a DIQKD protocol.
+These are obtained by replacing the infimum over states $\rho_{AB}$ and measurements ${\cal M}$ compatible with the device $P(a,b|x,y)$ by the infimum over those compatible with the parameters of the game score (e.g. CHSH) and quantum bit error rate value (for analogous approach in context of device-independent key, see~\cite{Kaur2022}). \begin{remark} We note here that the measure defined in~\eqref{eq:kf_dev} need not coincide with the key of formation of a device, which would be an analog of $K_F$ for quantum states.
 The latter analog would involve the infimum over splittings into devices that contain an ideal device-independent key (denoted as IDIK).
 While devices lying on the boundary of a quantum set (i.e. having quantum realization) belong to IDIK, it is unclear if they exhaust IDIK. \end{remark}